Many of the usual lawyer business development tactics are off the table, but there are always things you can do to stay in the game.

 4. Expand Institutional Relationships

-When lawyers were traveling, attending conferences, or entertaining contacts, it usually meant that attention was focused on one or a small number of people from the targeted entity.
+When lawyers were traveling more, attending conferences, or entertaining contacts, it usually meant that attention was focused on one or a small number of people from the targeted entity.
 Since most contact is virtual now, you can involve more people.
 For example, offer to provide a webinar for a company’s entire legal department or host a virtual roundtable for all the workout officers at a bank you’d like to represent.
 You can expand your network even when working from home.

 5. Respond Immediately to Inquiries

-The passage of time is magnified in an environment where people are sheltering in place and working from home.
 If you receive a request for a proposal or invitation to pitch, or even a simple inquiry about an issue, a prompt response may be the thing that puts you at the top of the list for the business.

 6. Set Up Conversations